-This two-session live online media training course builds universal skills for speaking with the media.
+The flagship ISOC media training course builds universal skills for speaking with journalists in any kind of media encounter.
 You will practice realistic on-camera interviews with positive and supportive coaching.
 Topics include preparation, confidence, dynamics, body language and difficult questions.

 Preparation and confidence